blairdrummond/scbursts/README.md

 make
 ~~~

 to prepare the package.
-This will build it and download all the dependencies that you need.
+This will build it and download all the `R` dependencies that you need.

 3. To install, then just run